GitishSandhu0/Note_on_tips/README.md

 - `windowHidden`: Indicates whether the notes window is currently hidden.
 - `g_keyboardHook`: Static member to store the keyboard hook.

-## Contributing

-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed as properiatery.